 Criteria for participation in the expert group

-Participants should be formal employees of a DCVMN member company and actively engaged in Pharmacovigilance.
-Participants must be qualified and have at least 2 years of experience in pharmacovigilance.
-Others may be involved in specific regional initiatives, if these arise.
-Each participant would need to dedicate a small percentage of his/her time to work in the group.
+Participant should be a formal employee of a DCVMN member company and actively engaged in Pharmacovigilance.
+Participant must be qualified and have at least 5 years of experience in pharmacovigilance.
+Others may be involved in specific regional initiatives.
+Each participant is expected to participate at least in 80% of the meetings scheduled and dedicate some of his/her time to work in the group.

 Duties and responsibilities

-A specific work plan will be agreed upon, including the specific topics to be covered with timelines and deliverables.
-Group meetings will largely take place through remote communication (telephone calls, WebEx, and email), but also face-to-face meetings during meetings where the Chair and at least half the participants are attending.
-Any group meeting (telephone, email or face-to-face) will have a specific set of topics for discussion and a required minimum quorum (Chair plus half the participants) ensuring a collaborative and balanced approach.
-Discussions will aim for consensus but also note any specific regional or manufacturer set-up differences may exist and be respected.
-Minutes of the group meetings (i.e., face to face meetings, telephone calls, Webex, etc.) will be taken for records and sent to all WG members within one week following the meeting.
+A work plan will be agreed upon, including the specific topics to be covered with timelines, Responsibility Center (RC) and deliverables.
+Group meetings will largely take place through remote communication (telephone calls, Zoom, and email), but also face-to-face meetings.
+Any WG meeting will have a specific set of topics for discussion and a required quorum ensuring a collaborative and balanced approach.
+Discussions will aim for consensus but also note any specific regional or manufacturer set-up differences may exist and be respected and recorded.
+Minutes of the meetings will be taken for records and sent to all WG members with cc. to CEO DCVMN within one week following the meeting.

 |C. Bhamare||Serum Institute of India, Ltd||India|